yegor256/blog/_drafts/_bigotry.md

 heresies in San Francisco every year.
 Debating a controversial idea, even if you 95% agree with the consensus side, seems ill-advised."

 Doesn't it remind you of the time of the Soviet Union and the Third Reich?
-Over a half a century ago Nazis and commies were fighting with those who were thinking differently.
+Over half a century ago Nazis and commies were fighting with those who were thinking differently.
 What are we doing today?
 Aren't we fighting with those who think differently about women, Jews, people of color, homosexuals, and many other controversial topics?